jlengrand/ShowMeYourBigSatellite/README.md

 A simple app that displays the position of satellites in the sky in real-time

 **The demo can be found [here](http://jlengrand.pythonanywhere.com/static/simplemap.html).**
-(J'ai testé avec Chrome incognito et Firefox.)
+(Tested on Chrome incognito and Firefox.)

 The concept is rather simple: